 This exciting new programme is ideal preparation for learners wanting to make a real positive difference in people’s lives by gaining a formally recognised Health & Wellbeing qualification.
 This is one of the few Health & Wellbeing programmes in New Zealand which enables the learner to study while continuing their employment in a Health & Wellbeing setting.
 It is also suitable for those wishing to enter employment in the sector.
 The 200 hours of workplace practicum will introduce learners to a range of organisations seeking advanced support workers.

-The programme aims to qualify advanced support workers who work closely and collaboratively to support people and whanau with complex needs.
-As this is an Applied Diploma, the 200 hours of required practical work and the associated learning is undertaken in the workplace.
-Students gain valuable experience by doing internships in a range of Youth Work organisations.
-By offering practicum to learners, the aim is for meaningful, learner pathways to be strengthened and employment opportunities in the community support service sector to increase.
+The programme will prepare advanced support workers to work closely and collaboratively to support people and whanau with complex needs.
+The aim is for meaningful, learner pathways to be strengthened and employment opportunities in the community support service sector to increase.

 New Zealand Diploma in Health and Wellbeing (Applied Practice) (Level 5)

 The NZ government is now funding the New Zealand Diploma in Health and Wellbeing Level 5 programme under the new Targeted Training and Apprenticeship Fund.
 This means the course has been identified a priority area of training by the Government and is therefore offered at no cost to students.

 The Diploma in Health and Wellbeing (Applied Practice – Youth Work) (Level 5) recognises the competence, knowledge, and skills required across a range of occupations and disciplines, to support people to achieve their health and wellbeing aspirations.